radiumsoftware/iridium/README.md

 ```
 $ bundle
-$ bundle exec iridium
+$ bundle exec iridium g:application
 ```

 Don't forget you **must use bundle exec!**

 # Iridium: A Toolchain for JS Application Development

 Iridium is a tool to help you with modern Javascript development.
-It's here to make you a faster developer and solve common problems.
+I's here to make you a faster developer and solve common problems.
 It focuses primarily on: